 Jones’ other professional experience includes directing the State of Mississippi’s Medicaid Program.
 As program director, he was responsible for providing health care for over 768,00 Mississippians.
 He also developed and implemented the Mississippi Medicaid Medical Home program that allowed for annual physical examinations and health assessments.

 Over the course of his career, Jones has been recognized for his pioneering efforts in the field of health as well as a distinguished educator.
-He was recognized as Outstanding Minority Educator in the State of Mississippi and was elected the first and only African American President of the American Academy of Family Physicians.
+He was recognized as Outstanding Minority Educator in the State of Mississippi and was the first African American elected as President of the American Academy of Family Physicians.

 He was also the first African American appointed as an associate vice chancellor at the University of Mississippi Medical Center.